fjt067316/cnn-from-scratch/readme.md

 # CNN From Scratch

-This is a cnn written in c++.
+This is a cnn written in c++ single threaded cpu

-Want to know how it works?

 ## Data